Dice Men: The Origin Story of Games Workshop

 In this regard Dice Men did not disappoint.
 Though the emphasis was very much on the D&D days of the company, Ian Livingstone's account of founding Games Workshop in the 70s, alongside Steve Jackson's shorter reminiscences made for fascinating reading and the almost accidental way in which the company was formed was brought vividly to life.
 An absolute treat for gaming geeks such as myself.

 Despite my overall enjoyment of the book, there were a couple of points that detracted from the reading experience.
-One was the way the chronology would bounce around a little, sometimes mentioning the results of events that hadn't been covered yet, made things a little confusing at times; but the moment of confusion were few and in some respects added to the feel of it being a first person account of events.
+One was the way the chronology would bounce around a little, sometimes mentioning the results of events that hadn't been covered yet, made things a little confusing at times; but the moments of confusion were few and in some respects added to the feel of it being a first person account of events.
 More troublesome was the bizarre choice of the publisher to make the ePub version of the book a collection of images of the print version's pages, especially as those images were not particularly high resolution; much blurry text resulted from that decision and not a little eye strain - even a fixed-layout ePub would have been a substantial improvement.